1. Introduction

 9. Access

 9.1 Archives are accepted on the presumption that the depositor is willing for them to be made available for public consultation within a reasonable period of time (within the context of relevant legislation).
-CA will publicise every new acquisition, and advise on any restrictions to access.
-Catalogues will be made available online and supplied to depositors and The National Archives’ Discovery service.
+CA will publicize every new acquisition, and advise on any restrictions to access.
+Catalogues will be made available online and supplied to depositors and The National Archives' Discovery service.

 10. Disposal